miroslavpopovic/aspnetcore-workshop/docs/10-blazor-client.md

 @attribute [Authorize]
 ```

-If you try to navigate to this pages now, you'll get the *Access denied* message we defined above in `App.razor` file.
+If you try to navigate to this pages now, you'll get the *Access denied* message that we defined above in `App.razor` file.

 ### Adding login capability